Property Investment · Last updated 3 June 2026

 Town Centre: Best for Short-Let Potential

-Properties close to Plaza de la Constitucion and the main pedestrian streets have the highest foot traffic and are suitable for both long-let and short-let strategies.
-If you are considering Airbnb-style lets for Gibraltar visitors, this is the area to target.
-Entry prices are higher, often €100,000 to €160,000, but the flexibility of the short-let model can push effective yields above 10 percent in peak months.
+Properties close to Plaza de la Constitución and the pedestrian streets around Calle Real have the highest foot traffic and suit both long-let and short-let strategies.
+If you are considering tourist lets for Gibraltar visitors, the town centre is the area to target.
+Purchase prices sit at or above the town average, but a registered short-let can push effective yields above the long-let baseline in peak months.
+Tourist lets in Andalucía require a Vivienda con Fines Turísticos (VFT) licence from the Junta de Andalucía before you can legally advertise the property.

 Buy-to-Let Costs in Spain: What to Budget